janbodnar/JasperReports-Skolenie/doc.md

 applications.
 We need to install JDK to build and run our Java programs.

 ## XML

-## XML

-Extensible Markup Language (XML) is a popular human-readable and machine-readable markup language.
-The design goals of XML emphasize simplicity, generality, and usability across the Internet.
-It is a textual data format with strong support via Unicode for different human languages.
-Originally designed for large-scale electronic publishing, XML is widely used in the exchange of a large variety of data among software components, systems, and enterprices.
+Extensible Markup Language (XML) is a popular human-readable and
+machine-readable markup language.
+The design goals of XML emphasize simplicity,
+generality, and usability across the Internet.
+It is a textual data format with
+strong support via Unicode for different human languages.
+Originally designed
+for large-scale electronic publishing, XML is widely used in the exchange of a
+large variety of data among software components, systems, and enterprices.

 XML is an industry standard developed by World Wide Web Consortium (W3C).
+It is
-It is not tied to any programming language or software vendor.
-XML is extensible, platform-independent, and supports internationalization.
+not tied to any programming language or software vendor.
+XML is extensible,
+platform-independent, and supports internationalization.

 ### Well-formed and valid XML